-Russia marks pandemic’s record of daily deaths, infections
+Russia breaks record again for COVID-19 deaths, infections

 Overall, Russia’s coronavirus task force has registered over 7.9 million confirmed cases and 221,313 deaths — Europe’s highest death toll.
 The official record ranks Russia as the fifth-hardest-hit nation in the world following the United States, Brazil, India and Mexico.

 However, the state statistics agency Rosstat, which also counts deaths where the virus wasn’t considered the main cause, has reported a much higher toll of pandemic deaths — about 418,000 deaths of people with COVID-19 as of August.
+If that higher number is used, Russia would be the fourth hardest-hit nation in the world, ahead of Mexico.

 Follow AP’s coverage of the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic